TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/37 - Haggai/Haggai 1/Haggai 1.5.md

 ---

-Now therefore thus saith Jehovah of hosts: Consider your ways.
+Now therefore this is what Yahweh of Armies says: Consider your ways.